 1) Our recruiting and hiring process will target women, minorities, veterans, people with disabilities, and people identified as LGBTQ+.
 We will post hiring ads online and in local newspapers, such as The Hampshire Gazette, specifically stating that we are hiring women, minorities, veterans, people with disabilities, and people identified as LGBTQ+ at least once a month, when actively hiring.
+We will also work with community organizations, which are to be determined, who work closely with women, minorities, veterans, people with disabilities, and people identified as LGBTQ in order to create a hiring funnel.

-2) When seeking new suppliers, vendors, and service providers, our Operations team will identify and whenever possible work with minority-owned, women-owned, veteran-owned, LGBTQ+-owned, and businesses owned by people with disabilities.
-We will utilize the CCC licensing and Open Data resources, and the Massachusetts Supplier Diversity Office and use community resources, such as the Facebook page "Western Mass for Black Lives" to identify minority-owned, women-owned, veteran-owned, LGBTQ+-owned, and businesses owned by people with disabilities.
+2) When seeking new suppliers, vendors, and service providers, our Operations team will seek out minority-owned, women-owned, veteran-owned, LGBTQ+-owned, and businesses owned by people with disabilities.
+We will work alongside community organizations and use community resources, such as the Facebook page "Western Mass for Black Lives" to identify minority-owned, women-owned, veteran-owned, LGBTQ+-owned, and businesses owned by people with disabilities.